News of record - May 10, 2023

 Attempt to locate: Bolt Road and Coal River Road

-Burglar alarm: Galleria Plaza, 2810 Robert C. Byrd Drive (Landing Dispensary), 2810 Robert C. Byrd Drive (Landing Dispersary)
+Burglar alarm: Galleria Plaza, 2810 Robert C. Byrd Drive (Landing Dispensary) (2)

 Check welfare: Westmoreland Street, Robert C. Byrd Drive, Crescent Drive, Park Avenue